haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 In case there is any port conflict (e.g. you have run another Django app on your local machine at port 8000), you can change the left side port number (first 8000) to another number

-`env_file: - .env.docker`: Loads environment variables from .env.docker, and variables will be available to the Django application
+`env_file: - .env.docker.dev`: Loads environment variables from .env.docker.dev, and variables will be available to the Django application

 It is more secure to keep all sensitive data in env file, instead of directly listing the required variables in `environment:` section.